inttype96/inttype96.github.io/README.md

 ## Content Copyright

-All blog posts and original contents in this repository are © 2025 Int-Type.
-All rights reserved.
+Unless otherwise noted, all contents in this repository are licensed under
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

-Unauthorized copying, redistribution, or commercial use of the contents is prohibited.
+Commercial use of the contents is strictly prohibited without prior permission.

 [license]: https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE